pythonwithalex/mynotes/Linux/SED_notes.md

 Sed supports any valid combination of the Basic Regular Expression rules that you give it.
 Sed can work on files or standard input.
 This is a basic tutorial that covers Basic Regular Expressions and fundamental sed operations.

-**note:** POSIX compliant versions of Sed do not support in-place modification of a file.
+**note:** The GNU version of sed has an -i flag that allows you to modify a file in place, but this isn't so portable.
+POSIX compliant versions of Sed do not support in-place modification of a file.
 This means that sed doesn't modify the original file you send through it.
 You can always pipe the output to a file.
 See the bracketed sections in the example below.

 #### Basic form of match and replace with sed